Demartek Storage Networking Interface Comparison

 September 2018 - We have added a new SD Express area in the roadmap section of this document.

 We started this reference page in 2010 and update it periodically as we discover new information.
 As you might imagine, this page has grown over time.
-Contact us if you’d like to see additional information in this document.

 Most of the interface types listed here are known as “block” interfaces, meaning that they provide an interface for “block” reads and writes.
 They simply provide a conduit for blocks of data to be read and written, without regard to file systems, file names or any other knowledge of the data in the blocks.
 The host requesting the block access provides a starting address and number of blocks to read or write.